Soledad Pastorutti: Career

-Soledad has done over 2000 shows, many outside of Argentina some of great relevance, including: at the Martigues Folklore Festival (France) where she was widely praised, at the Barbican Centre of London during a festival of Argentine cinema and music, and at the Viña del Mar International Song Festival in Chile, considered the most important recurring music festival in Latin America, where she received the Audience Prize, and also received the Silver Torch award.
+Soledad has done over 2,000 different shows, many outside of Argentina, and some of great relevance, including her performances at the Martigues Folklore Festival in France; the Barbican Centre, London, England, during a festival of Argentine cinema and music; and performing fore over 20,000 people at the Viña del Mar International Song Festival, in Valparaíso, Chile (where she received the Audience Prize and the Silver Torch Award), which is widely considered the most important recurring music festival in Latin America.
+Each year, usually in March, the iconic "Viña del Mar" (as it is known) festival showcases the very best of South American, Latin American and international musicians; the artists and styles are highly varied, from Chilean classical and folk musicians to South American superstars such as Karol G, Maluma, María José Quintanilla, Shakira and Tini, as well as international megastars like the Backstreet Boys, Becky G, Christina Aguilera, Daddy Yankee and Ivy Queen.

-She has released 16 albums, including studio and live recordings, and has been nominated for several Latin Grammy Awards.
-She has recorded duets and features with international artists, including Alejandro Sanz, Carlos Vives, Santana, Niña Pastori, Lila Downs, Joan Manuel Serrat, Franco de Vita, and Juanes.
+Soledad has released 16 albums, including acoustic, studio and live recordings, and has been nominated for several Latin Grammy Awards.
+She has recorded duets and features with top international artists, including Alejandro Sanz, Carlos Santana, Carlos Vives, Franco de Vita, Joan Manuel Serrat, Juanes, Lila Downs and Niña Pastori.

-In July 2013, she performed for Pope Francis at World Youth Day, closing the event in Rio de Janeiro, by singing in front of more three million people.
+In July 2013, she performed for Pope Francis at World Youth Day, closing the event in Rio de Janeiro, the televised performance being played to more than three million people.

-In 2014, Soledad released Raíz, a collaborative album featuring Mexican singer Lila Downs and Spanish artist Niña Pastori, and received a nomination for a Grammy Award for Best Latin Pop Album and the Latin Grammy Award for Album of the Year, winning the Latin Grammy for Best Folk Album.
+In 2014, Soledad took part in the album Raíz ("root"), a collaborative album with Mexican singer Lila Downs (hailing from Oaxaca) and Spanish flamenco artist Niña Pastori, and received a nomination for a Grammy Award for Best Latin Pop Album and the Latin Grammy Award for Album of the Year, winning the Latin Grammy for Best Folk Album.
 The trio also collaborated with Santana on the track Una Noche en Nápoles for the 2014 album Corazón.

-In 2015, Soledad released a new album, Vivir es hoy.
-Her first single, "Dame una sonrisa," featured Carlos Vives.
-Soledad started a new tour in several cities across Argentina, Chile, and Uruguay, including three sold-out shows in the Teatro Opera in Buenos Aires.
+In 2015, Soledad released a new album, Vivir es hoy ("to live is today").
+Her first single, "Dame una sonrisa" ("give me a smile") featured Carlos Vives.
+Soledad embarked on a new tour in several cities across Argentina, Chile, and Uruguay, including three sold-out shows in the Teatro Opera in Buenos Aires.

-In 2016, Soledad celebrated her 20-year career with a show at the mythical Cosquin Festival, where many of the most important artists from Argentina joined her on stage for an unprecedented event.
+In 2016, Soledad reached a milestone, celebrating 20 years of her musical career with a show at the mythical Cosquín Festival, where many of the most important artists from Argentina joined her on stage for an incredible performance.